 Mr. Suriyan is a Thai national and graduate of Faculty of Fisheries at Kasetsart University, Thailand.
 He completed his master's degree program on Management of Agricultural Knowledge Systems (MAKS) at the Wageningen Agricultural University, the Netherlands.

-Mr. Madhurjya Kumar Dutta is currently the Director of Trade & Investment Facilitation (TIF) Department at Mekong Institute (MI).
-Prior to joining MI, he served as Research Director of the Economic Institute of Cambodia (EIC) and Adviser of Cambodia India Entrepreneurship Development Institute (a bilateral project of Governments of India and Cambodia).
-He was conferred as Honorary Advisor to the Ministry of Labour and Vocational Training, Cambodia through a royal degree by the Prime Minister and the King of the Kingdom of Cambodia.
+Mr. Madhurjya Kumar Dutta is currently the Director, Trade and Investment Facilitation Department of the Mekong Institute.
+He also served as the Director/Chief of Party of the MekongSustainable Manufacturing Alliance (MSMA) a regional program funded by USAID and implemented by the Institute for Sustainable Communities (ISC) a US based international organization.
+Earlier, Mr. Dutta served as Research Director of the Economic Institute of Cambodia (EIC) and Adviser of the Cambodia India Entrepreneurship Development Institute.
+He was also conferred as an Honorary Advisor to the Government of Cambodia through a royal decree by the Prime Minister and the King of the Kingdom of Cambodia.

 Ms. Maria Theresa S. Medialdia is the Director of the Agricultural Development and Commercialization (ADC) Department.
 She joined the Institute with more than 20 years of experience in development work, research, project management, training, and teaching in various disciplines including supply chains and marketing, industrial organization, farming systems/sustainable agriculture, community development, impact assessment, project monitoring and evaluation, and socio-economics.